 - Remove the container with the breakage and cleanup materials from your home.
 This is particularly important if you do not have a glass container.

 - Continue ventilating the room for several hours.

 - Take the glass container with the waste material to a facility that accepts “universal waste” for recycling.
 To determine where your municipality has made arrangements for recycling of this type of waste, call your municipal office or find your town in this list of municipal collection sites(MS Excel format) (pdf format).

-- When a break happens on carpeting, homeowners may consider removing throw rugs or the area of carpet where the breakage occurred as a precaution, particularly if the rug is in an area frequented by infants, small children or pregnant women.
+- When a break happens on carpeting, homeowners may consider removing throw rugs or the damaged area of carpet where the breakage occurred as a precaution, particularly if the rug is in an area frequented by infants, small children, or pregnant women.
 It is also possible for homeowners to engage Amazing Care Chem-Dry or similar service providers to remove the stains instead of disposing of their carpets or rugs.

-- Finally, if the carpet is not removed, open the window to the room during the next several times you vacuum the carpet to provide good ventilation.
+- Finally, if the carpet is not removed or cleaned, then open the window to the room during the next several times you vacuum the carpet to provide good ventilation.

 The next time you replace a lamp, consider putting a drop cloth on the floor so that any accidental breakage can be easily cleaned up.
 If consumers remain concerned regarding safety, they may consider not utilizing fluorescent lamps in situations where they could easily be broken.
 Consumers may also consider avoiding CFL usage in bedrooms or carpeted areas frequented by infants, small children, or pregnant women.
 Finally, consider not storing too many used/spent lamps before recycling as that may increase your chances of breakage.
 Don’t forget to properly recycle your used fluorescent bulbs so they don’t break and put mercury into our environment.